Skimmeroni/Appunti/AI4ST/AI/Evolution/Background.typ

 beneficial variations are kept and extended.
-However, the vast majority of random (genetic) modifications are harmful for the individual, either limiting its capabilities or even making it unfit to live, and these get lost in time.
+However, the vast majority of random (genetic) modifications are harmful for the individual, either limiting its capabilities or even making it unfit to live, and these get lost in the generations.
 Only a very slim portion of the changes are actually beneficial; small improvements can accumulate over many generations, leading to surprising complexity and strikingly fitting adaptations (to a specific environment).